ltrudu/AI_MultiBarcodes_Capture/wiki/07-Android-App-Configuration.md

 - **Case Sensitivity**: Regular expressions are case-sensitive by default
 - **Error Handling**: Invalid regex patterns are logged but won't crash the app
 - **Performance**: Complex regex patterns may slightly impact scanning speed
-- **Fallback Behavior**: If regex is invalid, all barcodes are allowed through
+- **Fallback Behavior**: If regex is empty, all barcodes are allowed through
 - **Real-time Filtering**: Filtering is applied during live scanning

 ### Best Practices